-- Look for jobs: This is, of course, the most obvious thing you need to do when you lose your job.
+This is, of course, the most obvious thing you need to do when you lose your job.
 Your job search will probably occupy at least a few hours a day, and depending on the job you are looking for this can mean working on your CV and cover letter, or it can mean filling out applications.
-It can mean searching for jobs online at sites, looking in local classified ads, or driving around looking for “Help Wanted” signs.

-- Pick up new transferable skills: The types of skills that will improve your chances of getting a job will vary depending on what kind of work you’re looking for.
+The types of skills that will improve your chances of getting a job will vary depending on what kind of work you’re looking for.
 Maybe you could work on your typing skills or learn to use a new computer program such as Microsoft Excel or QuickBooks.
-Public libraries and community colleges often offer free or low cost classes in computer skills, and libraries usually have books detailing how to use different computer programs.
-Working on your Spanish or another language could also help you land your next job, especially if you are looking for a job in customer service or human resources.
-Consider using online tutorials or books and educational DVDs from your local library or bookstore to improve.
+Public libraries and community colleges often offer free or low cost classes in computer skills, and libraries usually have books detailing how to use different computer applications.
+Consider using online tutorials or books and educational DVDs from your local library or bookstore to improve your transferable skills.

-- Get out of the house: Let’s face it – losing your job can be terrifying, stressful, and depressing.
+Let’s face it; losing your job can be terrifying, stressful, and depressing.
 Sitting around the house all day, even if you are searching for jobs while you do it, is bound to add to your feelings of anxiety and depression.
 Make sure you get out of the house for a while every day, even if it’s just to head down to the local Starbucks or library to cruise the net for jobs.

-- Keep moving: Arguably the best natural way to improve your mood and keep your spirits high is to exercise.
-Whether it means going down to the gym, doing a workout video, or just taking your dog on a long walk, make sure to get some exercise everyday to boost your energy and keep you feeling good during your job search.
+Arguably the best natural way to improve your mood and keep your spirits high is to exercise.
+Whether it means going down to the gym, or just taking your dog on a long walk, make sure to get some exercise everyday to boost your energy and keep you feeling good during your job search.

 Feeling discouraged is natural for anyone who has lost a job; the important thing is to not let depression get in your way and keep you finding a new job.
 With these tips, along with patience, perseverance, and support from those you love, you are bound to get through this.